 Celebrate With Us By Learning About Our Rebranding Process

-- Over the years, we heard from survivors of sexual assault that the word “rape” in our name was confusing and off-putting because they were not sure that their sexual assault experiences fit within the services we provided.
+- Over the years, we heard from survivors that the word “rape” in our name was confusing or off-putting because it made them uncertain if their experience of sexual assault fit within the services we provided.

 The rebranding effort has been a focus for the past two years.
 We have been very thoughtful about how to represent our message in the community.
 Rebranding involved countless hours of work by our dedicated committee of volunteers, surveys of supporters, as well as input from others who were not familiar with our agency and services.
 Our nationwide research looked at the branding styles of other organizations across the country providing similar services.
 Our new name was selected on the basis of the feedback we received through surveys conducted in English and Spanish, and dialogue with supporters and clients.